mtsluis/simpleartviewer/README.md

 * Free terminal interaction, replacing the current search/view artwork cycle
 * Possibility to choose the search type (e.g., by artist, artwork title, artwork type), and eventually combine those.

+## What it does
+Quite simply, it searches de database for a given keyword, and after selecting an artwork it will open the image file so that you can fully enjoy it.
+Looking at paintings is nice.

 ## Screenshot
 Search result table example:

 ![App Screenshot](resources/screenshot.png)

 ## Usage